max0x7ba/dns-benchmark/README.md

 ```

 In my setup system and router (192.168.50.1) DNS use Cloudflare DNS and this is why their times are similar.

+---

+Copyright (c) 2020 Maxim Egorushkin.
+MIT License.
+See the full licence in file LICENSE.